rvidakovic/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 # Implementation Instructions for DAA Participants to WebChoices

-Implementation instructions for DAA Participants from the “[<u>the choice page</u>](http://www.aboutads.info/choices/)” to WebChoices.
+Implementation instructions for DAA Participants from the “[the choice page](http://www.aboutads.info/choices/)” to WebChoices.

 WebChoices allows for the transparent and reliable setting of opt-out choice from data collection and use for IBA across major browsers.